 Nicola explained, “Initially I signed up to the Gardening Club as I wanted to improve my own CPD and learn more about holistic and therapeutic approaches to gardening.”

-Nicola works at a school and over the past year the lockdown periods have given them time to focus on what they wanted to see and achieve with their community garden.
+Nicola works for the White Rose Federation, a group of 3 primary schools in North Yorkshire.
+As well as being a teaching assistant, Nicola’s role also encompasses PE, gardening and healthy schools.
+Over the past year, the lockdown periods have given Nicola and her colleagues time to focus on what they wanted to see and achieve with the schools’ outdoor areas.
 Nicola found the information and guidance offered in the Gardening Club emails really useful, providing her with ideas on new projects to try as well as how to approach them.

 “I like how projects are clearly explained, often with step-by-step guides and helpful illustrations.
 This is really useful for beginner gardeners and people with learning challenges.
 I’ve also enjoyed reading other people’s stories on how gardening and being outdoors have helped them achieve something personal. “